cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

  - Check in on the Spatialite Z bug in EF Core and/or investigate moving to SQLite (what about an elevation lookup table vs Z values?)
  - Explore copying original media both into the content folder and keeping in the media archive folder for 'backup'

+3/2/2020
+I have made several tries at adding the newer MS WebView (soon to be WebView2) that uses an updated rendering engine with no success - Microsoft.Toolkit.Wpf.UI.Controls.WebView - in fact I have worked on sample projects and other experiments where I have also failed.
+In the early days I ran into code that would run but namespace issues that made everything seem broken.
+In recent attempts I was stopped because of various library issues including MVVMLight (EventToCommand) and and the related change from Microsoft.Xaml.Behaviors.Wpf to System.Windows.Interactivity (the Microsoft.Xaml.Behaviors.Wpf is the open source version of System.Windows.Interactivity) and my use of RelayCommand.
+WebView is still not in use in the current version but for the first time it installs without issue - details:
+ - Switched to Microsoft.Xaml.Behaviors.Wpf - at first I thought this would require rewriting the MVVMLight EventToCommand but is seems so far to be simpler with InvokeCommandAction taking it's place
+ - Switched the WPF FontAwesome package to a fork called FontAwesome5 after running into unknown but immediate breakage of the other package with WebView Installed
+ - Leaned on the Refractored.MvvmHelpers for Command
+ - Finally installed the WebView and was still able to run the app!

 2/28/2020
 Overwrite true/false support now in the Picture Resizing - this is only done by name, not hash/file size/contents/etc..., with the target really being adding resizing to the 'All Site Html Generation' not as much as perfect protection for changing a photo out on the file system and expecting magic to happen...